 - Appoint an election committee (check local by-laws to see if this is required).
-Each candidate for office may designate one member of the local for service on the local union election committee, who shall be appointed by the President or Secretary-Treasurer. - Permit the local executive board to conduct the election.
-If this option is chosen, any local union officer or member who intends to seek nomination for delegate or alternate delegate, or who is a candidate for either position may not serve on the local union election committee and may not conduct the nomination or election of delegates or alternate delegates.
+Each slate of candidates and each independent candidate for office may designate one member of the local for service on the local union election committee, who shall be appointed by the President or Secretary-Treasurer. - Permit the local executive board to conduct the election.
+If this option is chosen, any local union officer or member who intends to seek nomination for delegate or alternate delegate at any IBT Local

+Union, or International Officer, or who is a candidate for any position, may not serve on the local union election committee and may not conduct the nomination or election of delegates or alternate delegates.